sockjs/sockjs-node/README.md

 <dd>Is the stream writable?</dd>

 <dt>write(message)</dt>

 <dd>Sends a message over opened connection.
-It's illegal to send a
+A message must be a
-   message after the connection was closed (either after 'close' or 'end' method or 'close' event).</dd>
+  non-empty string that can be encoded using UTF-8.
+It's illegal to send a message after the connection was closed (either after 'close' or 'end' method or 'close' event).</dd>

 <dt>close([code], [reason])</dt>
 <dd>Asks the remote client to disconnect. 'code' and 'reason'